datasets/publicbodies/scripts/import/br/README.md

 The third parameter optionally reads the xml file containing domain information.
 This is required if you want to fill the classification and tags fields.

-== To do ==
+## To do

-* refactor to use the Python standard library instead of lxml to simplify installation
+* refactor to use the Python standard library for xml processing instead of lxml to simplify installation
 * refactor to some simpler slugging code not to require the whole nltk library